 "This book is an eloquent and indispensable guide to how a world famous Venezuelan program of music education designed to promote social change works and can be adapted to differing local contexts.
 The book is an inspiration about the power musical culture and practice possess in the task of improving the human condition."

-May 12, Florence, Italy: Keynote speech at the annual conference of the European Federation of National Youth Orchestras, on teaching artists in creative youth development programs like El Sistema.
+May 12, Florence, Italy: Eric's keynote speech at the annual conference of the European Federation of National Youth Orchestras, on teaching artists in creative youth development programs like El Sistema.

-July 30 - August 2, Athens, Greece: Summer Residency of the Sistema Europe Youth Orchestra, hosted by El Sistema Greece.
+July 30 - August 2, Athens, Greece: Eric and Tricia's presentation at Summer Residency of the Sistema Europe Youth Orchestra, hosted by El Sistema Greece.

 Tricia Tunstall is the author of Changing Lives: Gustavo Dudamel, El Sistema, and the Transformative Power of Music (W.W.
 Norton, 2012), which won a 2013 ASCAP Award and the 2016 Prix Des Muses.
 Changing Lives has helped to catalyze the global El Sistema movement, and has been published in five languages.